For much of human history, most individuals have lacked economic freedom and opportunity, condemning them to poverty and

 Q.3.
 How do you measure economic freedom?

-- Rule of Law (property rights, freedom from corruption);
+- Rule of Law (property rights, government integrity, judicial effectiveness)

-- Regulatory Efficiency (business freedom, labor freedom, monetary freedom); and
+- Regulatory Efficiency (business freedom, labor freedom, monetary freedom)

 - Open Markets (trade freedom, investment freedom, financial freedom)

-Each of the ten economic freedoms within these categories is graded on a scale of 0 to 100.
-A country’s overall score is derived by averaging these ten economic freedoms, with equal weight being given to each.
+Each of the twelve economic freedoms within these categories is graded on a scale of 0 to 100.
+A country’s overall score is derived by averaging these twelve economic freedoms, with equal weight being given to each.
 More information on the grading and methodology can be found in the appendix.

 Q.4.
 Which components of economic freedom are most important?